ben336/automaton/README.md

 I did not minimize the assets.
 I thought that it might be good to make it easy to inspect in the browser and didn't want to rely on source maps.
 This would be a good thing to do in general though as their is currently a slight lag before the assets are loaded and the buttons become clickable.

+I also could add testing for the actual render functionality.
+Doing so would have involved pulling D3 into the testing suite, and it was difficult to tell what to test for exactly as I kept tweaking my implementation.

 ### Concerns / Bugs

 I cut off iterations at 200 because there were performance issues beyond that.
 Even 200 might kill a smartphone.
 Its more or less a consequence of writing a large number of nodes to the DOM though.
 The current design is efficient, I'm not recalculating the nodes each time, but .
 If scale is an issue, I can remove the resizing each time though (maybe resize every 10 iterations instead?), as that should be the main rendering cost (resize every node each render), but that will still be a huge cost each time at scale.